 Feedback/Questions?
 Contact Juan Carlos Niebles at email@example.com.

-Follow us on social: @SFResearch (Twitter page for Salesforce AI Research), @Salesforce (company Twitter page)
+Follow us on social: @SFResearch (Twitter page for Salesforce AI), @Salesforce (company Twitter page)

-Other research projects: Learn more about all the projects we’re working on at salesforceairesearch.com
+Other AI projects: Learn more about all the projects we’re working on at salesforceairesearch.com

 Juan Carlos Niebles received an Engineering degree in Electronics from Universidad del Norte (Colombia) in 2002, an M.Sc. degree in Electrical and Computer Engineering from University of Illinois at Urbana-Champaign in 2007, and a Ph.D. degree in Electrical Engineering from Princeton University in 2011.
 He is Research Director at Salesforce and Adjunct Professor of Computer Science at Stanford since 2021.
 He is co-Director of the Stanford Vision and Learning Lab.